-&, 1910, 1931, amalgamated, and, ap, art, artist, arts, battle, bright, canvas, cartoon, chalk, chalker, chalking, chalks, children's, comic, england, history, london, merry, news, newspaper, paper, pavement, pavement art, paving, percy, philip, pickle, press, publication, screever, screeving, social, stone, story, street, uk, urban, urbancanvas
+&, 1914, and, art, artist, arts, battle, bright, canvas, chalk, chalker, chalking, chalks, children's, comic, england, history, london, merry, pavement, pavement art, paving, percy, pickle, publication, screever, screeving, social, stone, street, uk, urban, urbancanvas, war, world

 Fun on the Kerbstone